nnnnicholas/youtube-copy-transcript-extension/README.md

 2. Click the extension icon in your Chrome toolbar
 3. The transcript will be copied to your clipboard automatically
 4. The icon will briefly show:
-   - ✅ Green checkmark for success
+   - ✅ Red checkmark for success
    - ❌ Red X for failure

 ### Troubleshooting